SiliconLabsSoftware/community-creations/.github/CONTRIBUTING.md

 ```

 ## Documentation Requirments
-   For successfull PR review following documentation is required to be part of the project and ideally should be placed in readme.md file of the project repository
+   For successful PR review following documentation is required to be part of the project and ideally should be placed in readme.md file of the project repository

 **1. Project Title**
 - A clear and concise name that reflects the purpose of your project.